-- our ability to compete with other solar energy companies for the limited number of potential fund investors, each of which has limited funds and limited appetite for the tax benefits associated with these financings; - the state of financial and credit markets; - changes in the legal or tax risks associated with these financings; and - legislative or regulatory changes or decreases to these incentives including the anticipated step-down of the Commercial ITC (described below).
+- our ability to compete with other solar energy companies for the limited number of potential fund investors, each of which has limited funds and limited appetite for the tax benefits associated with these financings; - the state of financial and credit markets; - · changes in the legal or tax risks associated with these financings; and - legislative or regulatory changes or decreases to these incentives including the anticipated step-down of the Commercial ITC (described below).

 The federal government currently offers an investment tax credit ("Commercial ITC") under Section 48(a) of the Internal Revenue Code of 1986, as amended (the "Code"), for the installation of certain solar power facilities owned for business purposes.
-If construction on the facility began before January 1, 2020, the amount of the Commercial ITC available is 30%, if construction began during 2020, 2021, or 2022, the amount of the Commercial ITC available is 26%, and if construction begins during 2023, the amount of the Commercial ITC available is 22%.
+If construction on the facility began before January 1, 2020, the amount of the Commercial ITC available is 30%, if construction began during 2020, 2021, or 2022, the amount of the Commercial ITC available is 26%, and if construction begins during 2023, the amount of the Commercial ITC available is 26%.
 The Commercial ITC steps down to 10% if construction of the facility begins after December 31, 2023 or if the facility is not placed in service before January 1, 2026.
 The depreciable basis of a solar facility is also reduced by 50% of the amount of any Commercial ITC claimed.
 The Internal Revenue Service (the "IRS") provided taxpayers guidance in Notice 2018-59 for determining when construction has begun on a solar facility.
 This guidance is relevant for any facilities which we seek to deploy in future years but take advantage of a higher tax credit rate available for an earlier year.
 For example, we have sought to avail ourselves of the methods set forth in the guidance to retain the 30% Commercial ITC that was available prior to January 1, 2020 by incurring certain costs and taking title to equipment in 2019 or early 2020 and/or by performing physical work on components that will be installed in solar facilities.
-From and after 2023, we may seek to avail ourselves of the 26% credit rate by using these methods to establish the beginning of construction in 2020, 2021, or 2022 and we may plan to similarly further utilize the program in future years if the Commercial ITC step down continues.
+Prior to 2023, we may seek to avail ourselves of the 26% credit rate by using these methods to establish the beginning of construction in 2022 and we may plan to similarly further utilize the program in future years if the Commercial ITC step down continues.
 While we have attempted to ensure that these transactions will comply with the guidance issued by the IRS, this guidance is relatively limited and potentially subject to change.
-Either the IRS or our financing partners could challenge whether a facility is properly qualified for the relevant tax credit rate under the guidance, which could either result in lower tax equity advances or trigger indemnification obligations to our tax equity investors.
-It is also possible that we will not be able to use all of the equipment purchased or manufactured to satisfy the beginning of construction rules set forth in the guidance.
+Either the IRS or our financing partners could challenge whether a facility is properly qualified for the relevant tax cred

 The federal government also currently offers a personal income tax credit under Section 25D of the Code ("Residential Energy Efficiency Tax Credit"), for the installation of certain solar power facilities owned by residential taxpayers, which is applicable to customers who purchase a solar energy system outright as opposed to entering into a Customer Agreement.
 The Residential Energy Efficiency Tax Credit is currently 26% if the facility is placed in service during 2020, 2021, or 2022, and 22% if placed in service during 2023.
 The Residential Energy Efficiency Tax Credit is not available for property placed in service after December 31, 2023.
+As of July 28, 2022, Congress is considering legislation that would extend the current schedule for both Sec 48(a), and Sec 25D of the code.